henryk1229/henryk1229/README.md

 - 🔭 I’m currently working in the political tech space
 - 🧰 I principally work with Postgres, React, Typescript, GraphQL, and Node
 - 🌱 I’m currently learning (and very excited about) Rust
-- 🎵 Ask me about what I'm listening to these days
+- 🎵 Ask me what I'm listening to these days